ButterflyMX is the best door entry system.

 Substations and base stations within a building entry system may communicate via wiring (if it’s a wired system) or the internet if it’s wireless.
 The best systems are IP systems, which means they are internet-connected and communicate via the Internet Protocol.

 To use a building entry system, a visitor searches for a resident in the system’s directory and presses a button to contact them.
-The system alerts that tenant that they have a visitor, usually through a phone call and/or mobile app notification.
+The system alerts the tenant that they have a visitor, usually through a phone call and/or mobile app notification.
 Then, the tenant speaks with their visitor and opens the door for them by pressing a button.
 When the tenant presses the ‘door release’ button, the system sends a signal to the door’s electric or magnetic lock, which allows entry.

 Building tenants can also use entry systems to grant themselves access.
 Tenants may use a keycard, a fob, or a mobile app on their smartphones to gain access through the building entry system.